yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the google group which you can find [here](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 Finally, you can also email me directly at svermeulen@modesttree.com

 ## <a id="release-notes"></a>Release Notes

+2.2
+* Changed the way installers invoke other installers.
+Previously you would Bind them to IInstaller and now you call Container.Install<MyInstaller> instead.
+This is better because it allows you to immediately call Rebind<> afterwards

 2.1
 * Simplified interface a bit more by moving more methods into DiContainer such as Inject and Instantiate.
 Moved all helper methods into extension methods for readability.
 Deleted FieldsInjector and Instantiator classes as part of this